zapier/visual-builder/docs/_publish/validation/integration-checks-reference.md

 ## D009 - Requires at Least One Search Field

-When making a search step, it's important to have a field to search by.
+When making a search step, it's important to have a field to search on!
 Common examples for searching for a user are by name, email, and username.

 ---